Selling Gifted Property vs. Selling Inherited Property

 Special considerations for expats

 The tax implications of selling a house are complicated enough, but it can get even trickier for US expats.
-That’s because all US citizens and Green Card holders (even those living abroad) are subject to US taxes, and they may be subject to taxes in their country of residence as well.
+That’s because all US citizens and permanent residents (even those living abroad) are subject to US taxes.
+They may also be subject to taxes in their country of residence and/or the country where the property is located.

-• If you hold foreign property (or any other type of foreign assets) worth over $200,000 on the last day of the tax year — or over $300,000 at any time during the tax year — you must file Form 8938
+Similarly, Americans with certain assets worth over $200,000 on the last day of the tax year — or over $300,000 at any time during the tax year — must file Form 8938.
+While you don’t necessarily have to report foreign real estate exceeding the aforementioned thresholds on Form 8938, you will if you hold it through a foreign company.

 Simplify & optimize your US taxes with Bright!Tax